-- Parents betray their obligations to nurture their children when, in the service of revenge, or of an ideology, or of a desire for standing in the community, they put their children at risk.
+- Parents betray their obligations to nurture their children when in the service of revenge, of an ideology, or of a desire for standing in the community, they put their children at risk.

 - It often takes an act of transcendent courage and self-sacrifice to stop a cycle of violence.

 - Often, only a person as innocent as a child has the moral insight and courage necessary to take the first steps to stop a cycle of violence.